jkillingsworth/jkillingsworth.com/_posts/2018-11-15-normal-and-laplace-distributions.md

 {% chart fig-21-distributions-lin.svg %}

 Both density functions have the same basic shape.
 The density plot of the Laplace distribution, however, is taller and skinnier in the middle.
-It also has fatter tails that the normal distribution.
+It also has fatter tails than the normal distribution.
 I think those fat tails are worth taking a closer look at.
 Here is the same chart with the density plotted on a logarithmic scale:

 {% chart fig-22-distributions-log.svg %}